Seraj-class speedboat: History

 Sales of Bladerunner 51 were blocked to Iran by the west; however, in 2009, Iran managed to obtain one from a South African arms dealer.
 Iran created its militarized version of Bladerunner 51, named Seraj-1, in 2010.
 The designer of Bladerunner, Lorne Campbell, expressed his frustration that Iran had copied his design.
 Commander of IRGC Naval Force, Rear Admiral Ali Fadavi said that the Seraj-1 will be mass-produced from March 2011 to March 2012.
 Fadavi has also announced that Iran's navy aims to increase the speed of the militarized boats to 80-85 knots in the near future, and even up to 100 knots thereafter.
 These planned speed boats would most probably be named Seraj-2, Seraj-3 etc., since boats with that speed and the stability to carry weapons would depend on the Seraj-1 design.

 Specification

-Defence minister Ahmad Vahidi has stated that "Seraj-1, with a fiberglass bodywork, can shoot rockets and it is equipped with an electronic navigation system."
-Seraj-1 also possesses radar-evading capabilities.
-The Seraj-1 is equipped with a 107 mm MRLS and bow mounted DShK 12.7 mm HMG.
-An advantage of the Seraj-1 is that, just like the Bladerunner 51, it is very stable at high speeds in rough seas, thereby creating a stable platform to fire weapons.
-Consequently, Ahmad Vahidi described the Seraj-1 as, "(A) vessel (which) is a fast and offensive rocket launcher designed for regions with tropical weather."
+Defence minister Ahmad Vahidi has stated that "Seraj Anwer with a fiberglass bodywork, can shoot rockets and it is equipped with an electronic navigation system."
+Seraj Anwer also possesses radar-evading capabilities.
+The Seraj Anwer is equipped with a 107 mm MRLS and bow mounted DShK 12.7 mm HMG.
+An advantage of the Seraj Anwer is that, just like the Bladerunner 51, it is very stable at high speeds in rough seas, thereby creating a stable platform to fire weapons.
+Consequently, Ahmad Vahidi described the Seraj Anwer as, "(A) vessel (which) is a fast and offensive rocket launcher designed for regions with tropical weather."
 As it is based on the Bladerunner 51, the Seraj-1 is probably capable of speeds between 55 knots (63 mph) and 72 knots (83 mph).